 Strong International Reputation

 The core educational principle of the programme is that it will be research-led and will entail engaging with cutting-edge research across a range of sub-fields of Applied Linguistics.
 This will mean promoting enquiry-based learning by posing real world problems relating to language use and acquisition.
 The fostering of critical thinking is also core to the educational principles of the programme.
 Students will be challenged throughout the programme to engage critically with received models of language use and acquisition.
 A range of pedagogical strategies will be deployed to promote active research-led learning and scholarship.
-Residential summer schools will also be a key component of the programme and will allow students to engage with high profile Applied Linguists and also to present their own research, with the aim of fostering their development as independent researchers.
+Summer schools will also be a key component of the programme and will allow students to engage with high profile Applied Linguists and also to present their own research, with the aim of fostering their development as independent researchers.

 Mary Immaculate College has a strong international reputation for research in the area of Applied Linguistics, especially in its sub-field of Corpus Linguistics, and it has a vibrant doctoral level research profile within its Inter-Varietal Applied Corpus Studies (IVACS) research centre.
 Its degrees are awarded by the University of Limerick and are internationally recognised.